deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13370/index.md

 ![](figures/figures_3_0.png)

-> 🔼 Figure 2 illustrates the two main challenges in component-controllable personalization: semantic pollution and semantic imbalance, showcasing how the proposed DM-Deg and DS-Bal methods address these issues.
+> 🔼 Figure 2 illustrates the two main challenges in component-controllable personalization: semantic pollution, where unwanted visual elements corrupt the concept; and semantic imbalance, where disproportionate learning of the concept and component occurs.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Major challenges in component-controllable personalization. (a) Semantic pollution: (i) Undesired visual elements may inadvertently disturb the personalized concept. (ii) A simple mask-out strategy is ineffective and causes unintended compositions, whereas (iii) our DM-Deg effectively suppresses unwanted visual semantics, preventing such pollution. (b) Semantic imbalance: (i) Simultaneously learning the concept and component can lead to imbalance, resulting in concept or component distortion (here we present a case for the former). (ii) Our DS-Bal ensures balanced learning, enhancing personalization performance.